nan0s7/nfancurve/README.md

 This script works for tempurature values in the range 0:999, and is currently set up for Celsius.
 However, it can easily be modified for other scales.

+If you need any help configuring my script or don't know how to make it start automatically check the USAGE.md file.

 ## Features
 - by default it has an aggressive fan curve profile (lower temps, louder noise)
 - only checks the GPU temp every 3 seconds (by default)